-- Intelligent Provisioning only supports original, licensed vendor media or Hewlett Packard Enterprisebranded versions.
-Demo or developer versions of the OS, or media that has been modified to slipstream custom software or service packs, are not supported and might not be correctly identified by the installation process. - Manual install is not supported in Intelligent Provisioning 3.60 and later versions.
+- Intelligent Provisioning only supports original, licensed vendor media, or Hewlett Packard Enterprise branded versions.
+Demo or developer versions of the OS, or media that has been modified to slipstream custom software or service packs, are not supported.
+The installation process may fail to correctly identify such versions of the OS. - Manual install is not supported in Intelligent Provisioning.